-When injected as a hydrogel rather than in solution, an anticancer protein treats liver tumors more effectivelyJuly 3rd, 2013 in Medical research /
+When injected as a hydrogel rather than in solution, an anticancer protein treats liver tumors more effectivelyJuly 3, 2013 in Medicine & Health / Medical research

 Proteins and other therapeutic compounds injected directly into the blood stream tend to be broken down rapidly by the immune system.
 Now, researchers in Singapore have demonstrated in mice that the anticancer protein, interferon-α2a (IFN-α2a), can be delivered more effectively to liver tumors when incorporated into an injectable hydrogel.